Submit support requests and browse self-service resources.

 In modern architectures, a vast number of services are exposed over the network in the form of APIs.
 The APIs get delivered via distributed systems running on multiple servers and configurations in various locations, all coordinating their actions via network communication.
 We are no longer provisioning VMs for these tasks as horizontal scalability becomes too difficult and time consuming.
 Containers allow us to scale horizontally very easily when needed, allowing organizations to be more agile.

 With APIs forming the backbone of most modern applications, they simply cannot afford to be unavailable.
-APIs power all the applications we use daily like Facebook, Twitter, Instagram, Uber, Airbnb, etc. These applications are used by billions of people around the word 24 hours a day and need to always be available.
+APIs power all the applications we use daily like Facebook, Twitter/X, Instagram, Uber, Airbnb, etc. These applications are used by billions of people around the word 24 hours a day and need to always be available.
 The only way to achieve this is to have a resilient distributed system that is available in multiple geographic locations and can scale as demand increases or decreases.

 Kubernetes supplies the relevant services to achieve all of this for your containerized application.